ar4ntic/ServerSecurityAudit/documentation.md

 ---

-# How the Audit Works
+# How the Security Scan Works
-The Server Security Audit tool employs a modular architecture where each security check is implemented as a separate Python module that integrates with external security tools.
-When you run the audit, the following process takes place:
+The PublicServer SecurityScan tool employs a modular architecture where each security check is implemented as a separate Python module that integrates with external security tools.
+When you run the scan, the following process takes place:

 1. **Initialization**: The tool sets up the necessary environment, validates prerequisites, and creates directories for output.